League of Nations: World Disarmament Conference

-Helpless during Coming of World War II
+Helpless during buildup to World War II

 The League was mostly silent in the face of major events leading to the Second World War, such as Hitler's remilitarisation of the Rhineland, occupation of the Sudetenland and Anschluss of Austria, which had been forbidden by the Treaty of Versailles.
 In fact, League members themselves re-armed.
-In 1933, Japan simply withdrew from the League rather than submit to its judgement, as did Germany the same year (using the failure of the World Disarmament Conference to agree to arms parity between France and Germany as a pretext), Italy and Spain in 1937.
+In 1933, Japan simply withdrew from the League rather than submit to its judgement, as did Germany the same year (using the failure of the World Disarmament Conference to agree to arms parity between France and Germany as a pretext), Italy in 1937, and Spain in 1939.
 The final significant act of the League was to expel the Soviet Union in December 1939 after it invaded Finland.

+Economic policies

+International taxation

+The intellectual foundation of the modern international taxation regime was set with a 1923 report prepared by prominent political economists and tax law experts for the League of Nations.
+The report formulated "general principles" to avoid the adverse effects of double taxation and encourage free trade, international capital flows, and economic growth.
+For example, the report tried to set guidelines for resolving who would be allowed to tax a resident or citizen of one state when that individual earned income in another state.
+Prior to the publication of the report, these kinds of questions were primarily decided through unilateral state decisions or bilateral tax treaties.

 General weaknesses

 The onset of the Second World War demonstrated that the League had failed in its primary purpose, the prevention of another world war.
 There were a variety of reasons for this failure, many connected to general weaknesses within the organisation.
 Additionally, the power of the League was limited by the United States' refusal to join.